-Form 10-Q ☐ Quarterly Report Pursuant to Section 13 o r 15(d) of the Securities Excha nge Act of 1934 For the ne quarterly period ended December 31 1, 2020 ☐ Transition Report Pursuant to Section 13 o r 15(d) of the Securities Excha nge Act of 1934 For the transition period from to Commission file number 001-36348 PAYLOCIT Y HOLDING COR - PORATION (Exac ct name of registrant as specified in its ch aarter) Delaware (State or other jurisdiction of incorporation or organization) 46-4066644 (IRS Employer Identification No.) 1400 American Lane Schaumburg, Illinois (Address of principal executive offices) (847) 463-3200 strant's telephone number, including area 60173 (Zip Code) es registered pursuant to Section 12(b) of Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 per share PCTY The NASDAQ Global Select Market LLC Indicate by check mark whether the registrant (1) has filed a preceding 12 months (or for such shorter period that the registrant w 90 days.
-Yes \boxtimes No \square 13 or 15(d) of the Securities Exchange Act of 1934 during the has been subject to such filing requirements for the past Indicate by check mark whether the registrant has submitted 232.405 of this chapter) during the preceding 12 months (or for such e required to be submitted pursuant to Rule 405 of Regulation S-T (§ quired to submit such files).
-Yes \boxtimes No \square Indicate by check mark whether the registrant is a large acce company.
-See the definitions of "large accelerated filer," "accelerate lerated filer, an accelerated filer, a non-ac d filer," "smaller reporting company," an ccelerated filer, a smaller reporting company or an emerging growth d "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large Accelerated Filer⊠ Accelerated Filer Non-Accelerated Filer $\ \square$ Smaller Reporting Company □ Emerging Growth Company \square If an emerging growth company, indicate by check mark if the financial accounting standards provided pursuant to Section 13(a) of ne registrant has elected not to use the ext \hat{t} the Exchange Act. \square tended transition period for complying with any new or revised Indicate by check mark whether the registrant is a shell comp pany (as defined in Rule 12b-2 of the Exc change Act).
-Yes □ No ⊠ Indicate the number of shares outstanding of each of the issu par value per share, as of January 29, 2021. er's classes of common stock, as of the la atest practicable date: 54,373,384 shares of Common Stock, \$0.001 , , , , ,
+Form 10-Q ☑ Quarterly Report Pursuant to Section on 13 or 15(d) of the Securities Exch ange Act of 1934 For the quarterly period ended March 31 1, 2021 ☐ Transition Report Pursuant to Secti ion 13 or 15(d) of the Securities Exch ange Act of 1934 For the transition period from to Commission file number 001-36348 3 PAYLO CITY HOLDING COF (Exact name of registrant as specified in its Delaware (State or other jurisdiction of incorporation or organization) 46-4066644 (IRS Employer Identification No.) 1400 American Lane Schaumburg, Illinois (Address of principal executive of ffices) ( 847) 463-3200 (Registrant's telephone number, including ar 60173 (Zip Code) ea code) Securities registered pursuant to Section 12(b) ' Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 per share e PCTY The NASDAQ Global Select Market LLC Indicate by check mark whether the registrant (1) h receding 12 months (or for such shorter period that the red 0 days.
+Yes $\boxtimes$ No $\square$ n 13 or 15(d) of the Securities Exchange Act of 1934 during the ) has been subject to such filing requirements for the past Indicate by check mark whether the registrant has s 32.405 of this chapter) during the preceding 12 months (o ile required to be submitted pursuant to Rule 405 of Regulation S-T (§ required to submit such files).
+Yes $\boxtimes$ No $\square$ accelerated filer, a smaller reporting company or an emerging growth and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large Accelerated Filer⊠ Accelerated Filer Non-Accelerated Filer □ Smaller Reporting Company $\square$ Emerging Growth Company $\square$ If an emerging growth company, indicate by check inancial accounting standards provided pursuant to Section extended transition period for complying with any new or revised Indicate by check mark whether the registrant is a s shell company (as defined in Rule 12b-2 of the E xchange Act).
+Yes □ No ⊠ Indicate the number of shares outstanding of each o of the issuer's classes of common stock as of the e latest practicable date: 54,479,322 shares of Common Stock, \$0.001

-Paylocity Holding Corporation Form 10-Q For the Quarterly Period Ended December 31, 2020
+Paylocity Holding Corporation Form 10-Q For the Quarterly Period Ended March 31, 2021